AdtSri413/Confirming-Checkmate-and-Stalemate/documents/draft/README.md

 * *this repository*: We will download the most recent version of your project (including this folder) on the due date.
 * `proofs.jp`: Jape file containing sequents that you intend to use (must not be final, complete, or proven).
 * `modelling_report.docx` or `modelling_report.pptx` or (`report.txt` and `report.pdf`): Include either the Word/PowerPoint document for your documentation draft, or a link to the OverLeaf project inside of `report.txt` if that is what you chose to use for (D5).
 If you are using OverLeaf, include a compiled version here as `report.pdf`.

+When opening proofs in jape, please use the theory inside this folder (/modelling-project-44/documents/draft/natural_deduction/I2L.jt)